LacunaSoftware/docs/docs.en-us/articles/rest-pki/core/integration/signature-sessions/certificate-requirements.md

 ﻿# Certificate requirements - Signature sessions

 In order to restrict the certificates that the user will be able to choose during a [signature session](index.md), specify a list of
 **certificate requirements** when creating the session.
-The user will only be able to select certificates that meet **ALL** of the specified requirements.
+The user will only be able to select certificates that meet **all** of the specified requirements.

 Each requirement is composed of a **type** and, depending on the type, an **argument**.
 For instance, let's say you need to restrict users to only